 Heterogeneous reactions have been directly observed in numerous laboratory simulations, and these reactions are part of the basis for photochemical models of the stratosphere.
-Hanisco et al. [2001] reports measurements made on the ER-2 that show air being heterogeneously processed inside a polar stratospheric cloud.
+Hanisco et al. [2001] reports measurements by the ER-2 inside a PSC that shows air being heterogeneously processed.
 Large perturbations of HOx observations were found to be consistent with HOCl production via ClONO2+H2O reaction.